Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.disks.bulkInsert({ project: "project", zone: "zone",  });

 /*
+Sets the labels on many disks at once.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.disks.bulkSetLabels({ project: "project", zone: "zone",  });

+/*
 Creates a snapshot of a specified persistent disk.
 For regular snapshot creation, consider using snapshots.insert instead, as that method supports more features, such as creating snapshots in a project different from the source disk project.
 */
 await gapi.client.compute.disks.createSnapshot({ disk: "disk", project: "project", zone: "zone",  });